opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 ## Predict monitoring requests

-Controls how many upload model tasks can run in parallel on one node.
-If set to `0`, you cannot upload models to any node.
+Controls how many predict requests are monitored on one node.
+If set to `0`, OpenSearch clears all monitoring predict requests in cache and does not monitor for new predict requests.

 ### Setting